mw55309/EG_MinION_2016/02_Data_QC__extraction.md

 ```

 ### Extracting meta-data from fast5
 If you haven't run pore_rt(), then you can extract meta-data directly from the fast5 files.
-This takes a long time as we have top open each fle and extract the attributes.
+This takes a long time as we have to open each file and extract the attributes.
 For demo purposes, we have selected 10% randomly of Nick's SQK-MAP-006 data in folder MAP006-1.10

 ```R
 pass <- read.meta.info("Data/read_data/MAP006-1_2100000-2600000_fast5/",